koleter/elecshell/README.md

 Support hostname, username and password

 ## script
-When there is an active session, move the mouse to the far right of the window to pop up the script window
+ctrl + q will pop up the script window.
+If there is no active session, no available scripts will be displayed.

 ![script.jpg](./preview/en/script.jpg)